jordansds/Archipelago_TWW3_Alt/README.md

 ## Recommended mods:

-[Ruins Settling Cooldown](https://steamcommunity.com/workshop/filedetails/?id=2937367689): PREVENTS SOFTLOCKING in spheres gamemeode if you set to 100 turn cooldown and enable for AI (not player).
-HIGHLY RECCOMENDED.
+[Ruins Settling Cooldown](https://steamcommunity.com/workshop/filedetails/?id=2937367689): PREVENTS SOFTLOCKING in spheres gamemeode if you set min and max to 100 turn cooldown and enable for AI (not player).
+HIGHLY RECOMMENDED.

 [Mod Configuration Tool](https://steamcommunity.com/workshop/filedetails/?id=2927955021): Allows configuration of the above mod.
-HIGHLY RECCOMENDED.
+HIGHLY RECOMMENDED.

 [Remove Tech Requirements](https://steamcommunity.com/sharedfiles/filedetails/?id=3541110164): Lets you research all tech in any order.
 This is specifically intended to be used when using shuffled non-progressive tech so you can research them immediately.